The Right Stuff: Shopping in Lexington

 Lexington even has its own category of shops.
 Just call them “Blue-tiques.”
 These are entire stores devoted to items emblazoned with University of Kentucky sports logos.
-Perhaps the premier Blue-tique is Kentucky Korner, with two locations, in The Shops at Lexington Center downtown, and at Fayette Mall.
+Perhaps the premier Blue-tique is Kentucky Korner, with two locations, in the Shops at Lexington Center downtown, and at Fayette Mall.
 Here you’ll find everything imaginable — T-shirts, sweatshirts, pajamas, hats, keychains, even trash cans — all kinds of “True Blue” gear and gifts coveted by fans of the University.
-Another great source is Wildcat Wearhouse, with four locations: 335 Southland Drive, 419 South Broadway, 2300 Sir Baron Way and in Fayette Mall.
+Another great source is Wildcat Wearhouse, with four locations: 353 Southland Drive, 415 South Broadway, 2312 Sir Barton Way and in Fayette Mall.

-Alumni Hall at The Square, The Summit or Fayette Mall is a great stop if you find yourself headed to a basketball game without enough blue gear, as is Cat Couture in the Shops at Lexington Center.
+Alumni Hall at The Square, The Summit or Fayette Mall is a great stop if you find yourself headed to a basketball game without enough blue gear.
 From dresses to pajamas, you’ll find there is no need to wear any other color.

 If you are a fan of Lexington’s legendary blue horse, you can find popular “Big Lex” merchandise at the Lexington Visitors Center in the beautifully restored historic courthouse at 215 West Main Street.
 Browse all sorts of Lexington swag from canvas tote bags to crystal decanters.